-- 4.7.2.5 Organisers shall meet the cost of transport between the place of arrival in the country, the accommodation and the playing hall. - 4.7.2.6 Organisers shall request their national authorities to waive visa charges for all participants. - 4.7.2.7 Organisers shall ensure free access to the playing hall and free circulation therein for all the players, officials and members listed in 4.7.2.2, for any additional players and committee members and for any interpreter, doctor or medical adviser appointed by the ITTF. - 4.7.2.8 Organisers shall provide first class interpreting in at least English. - 4.7.2.9 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet, telephone, telefax and copying facilities. - 4.7.2.10 Organisers shall publish a prospectus giving the main details of the organisation of the Para TT Championships, including: - 4.7.2.10.1 the dates and place of the Para TT Championships; - 4.7.2.10.2 the events to be held; - 4.7.2.10.3 the equipment to be used; - 4.7.2.10.4 the procedure for entry, the entry fees and the undertakings required; - 4.7.2.10.5 the date and place of the draw; - 4.7.2.10.6 the dates of Jury meetings; - 4.7.2.10.7 the extent of hospitality for technical and ITTF officials; - 4.7.2.10.8 accessibility for persons with a disability in the accommodation, transport and vonues; - 4.7.2.10.9 maximum numbers of players and officials; - 4.7.2.10.10 any directives authorised by the Board of Directors for the Para TT Championships. - 4.7.2.11 During the Para TT Championships Organisers shall make available promptly to membors of the ITTF Executive Committee, the Para TT Committee and team managers details of results, including points scores; as soon as possible after the completion of the Para TT Championships Organisers shall publish the complete results, including points scores, and circulate them to all Associations.
+4: Regula tions for World, Olympic and Paralympic Title Competitions 4.7.2.5 Organisers shall meet the cost of transport between the place of arrival in the country, the accommodation and the playing hall.
+4.7.2.6 Organisers shall request their national authorities to waive visa charges for a participants.
+4.7.2.7 Organisers shall ensure free access to the playing hall and free circulation therein for all the players, officials and members listed in 4.7.2.2, for any additional players and committee members and for any interpreter, doctor of medical adviser appointed by the ITTF.
+4.7.2.8 Organisers shall provide first class interpreting in at least English.
+4.7.2.9 Organisers shall provide the ITTF with offices at the venue of the Championships and place at its disposal translation, computer, internet telephone, telefax and copying facilities.
+4.7.2.10 Organisers shall publish a prospectus giving the main details of the organisation of the Para TT Championships, including: 4.7.2.10.1 the dates and place of the Para TT Championships; 4.7.2.10.2 2 the events to be held; 4.7.2.10.3 the equipment to be used; 4.7.2.10. the procedure for entry, the entry fees and the undertakings required; 4.7.2.10.5 5 the date and place of the draw; 4.7.2.10.6 the dates of Jury meetings; 4.7.2.10.7 the extent of hospitality for technical and ITTF officials; 4.7.2.10.8 3 accessibility for persons with a disability in the accommodation, transpor and vonues; 4.7.2.10.8 maximum numbers of players and officials; 4.7.2.10.1 0 any directives authorised by the Board of Directors for the Para TI Championships.
+4.7.2.11 During the Para TT Championships Organisers shall make available promptly to members of the ITTF Executive Committee, the Para TT Committee and team managers details of results, including points scores; as soon as possible after the completion of the Para TT Championships Organisers shall publish the complete results, including points scores, and circulate them to al Associations.
+4.7.3 Eligibility 4.7.3.1 Only an Association which is not in arrears (1.7.3.3) shall be eligible to enter teams or individual players for the Para TT Championships.
+4.7.3.2 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality

-4.7.3 Eligibility

-- 4.7.3.1 Only an Association which is not in arrears (1.7.3.3) shall be eligible to enter teams or individual players for the Para TT Championships. - 4.7.3.2 In addition to provisions of 3.8, players who have acquired a new nationality and wish to represent the aAssociation corresponding to the new nationality